acollierr17/hova.cc/streamer-bot.md

 You can configure various aspects of the bot such as:
 - The channel for live notifications to be sent to
 - An optional tag for notifications (a specific role, `@everyone` or `@here`)
-- The message for live notifications
+- Toggling if live notifications should be sent or not

 ### Commands
 Here is the `help` menu where you can see overall information about the bot: